caprica/vlcj/README.md

 ```

 In this example, the `finished` method is being invoked on a native callback thread owned by LibVlc.
 The implementation
 of this method is calling back into LibVlc when it invokes `playMedia`.
-This is very likely to cause a terminal JVM
+This is very likely to cause a JVM crash and
-crash and kill your application.
+kill your application.

 In cases such as this, you should make use of an asynchronous task-executor queue conveniently provided by the
 `MediaPlayer` object passed to the listener method: